simon-ess/training-vm/doc/vagrant.md

 vagrant ssh rocky
 ```

-## Shrinking the VM into a small appliance file
+## Shrinking the VM into a Small Appliance File

 TODO
 This will describe how to zero unused blocks and make a smaller appliance file.